The Kerr/CFT correspondence and its extensions: a comprehensive review: Conformal Symmetry for Non-Extremal Black Holes

-Let us go back to the scalar wave equation around the Kerr-Newman black hole.
-We will now study a particular range of parameters where the wave equations simplify.
-We will assume that the wave has low energy and low mass as compared with the black hole mass and low electric charge as compared with the black hole charge, \bea \omega M = O(\eps),\qquad \mu M = O(\eps),\qquad q_e Q = O(\eps)\, , \eea where $\eps \ll 1$.
-From these approximations we deduce that $\omega a,\; \omega r_+,\; \omega Q$ and $\mu a = O(\eps)$ as well.
+Let us go back to the scalar wave equation around the Kerr--Newman black hole.
+We will now study a particular range of parameters, where the wave equations simplify.
+We will assume that the wave has low energy and low mass as compared to the black hole mass and low electric charge as compared to the black hole charge, \be \omega M = O(\eps),\qquad \mu M = O(\eps),\qquad q_e Q = O(\eps)\, , \ee where $\eps \ll 1$.
+From these approximations, we deduce that $\omega a,\; \omega r_+,\; \omega Q$ and $\mu a = O(\eps)$ as well.

-We will only look at a specific region of the spacetime -- the so-called ``near region'' -- defined by \bea \omega r = O(\eps),\qquad \mu r = O(\eps). \eea Note that the near region is a distinct concept from the near-horizon region $r-r_+ \ll M$.
+We will only look at a specific region of the spacetime -- the ``near region'' -- defined by \be \omega r = O(\eps),\qquad \mu r = O(\eps). \ee Note that the near region is a distinct concept from the near-horizon region $r-r_+ \ll M$.
 Indeed, for sufficiently small $\omega$ and $\mu$, the value of $r$ defined by the near region can be arbitrarily large.

-Using the approximations \eqref{approxpp}, the wave equation greatly simplify.
+Using the approximations~\eqref{approxpp}, the wave equation greatly simplifies.
 It can be solved both in the near region and in the far region $r \gg M$ in terms of special functions.
 A complete solution can then be obtained by matching near and far solutions together along a surface in the matching region $M \ll r \ll \omega^{-1}$.
-As noted in \cite{Castro:2010fd}, conformal invariance results from the freedom to locally choose the radius of the matching surface within the matching region.
+As noted in~\cite{Castro:2010fd}, conformal invariance results from the freedom to locally choose the radius of the matching surface within the matching region.